jlucktay/golang-web-dev/016_building-a-tcp-server-for-http/04_hands-on/README.md

+# TODO

-create a multiplexer (mux, servemux, router, server, http mux, ...) so that your server responds to different URIs and METHODS.
+Create a multiplexer (mux, servemux, router, server, http mux, ...) so that your server responds to different URIs and METHODS.